roboconf/roboconf.github.io/en/developer-guide/creating-a-new-roboconf-plugin.md

 Any critical exception must be wrapped in an instance of **PluginException**.
 Eventually, you must know that inside the agent, there will be only instance of your plug-in class.
 And that it will be reused during all the time it is deployed.
 So, be careful with class fields.
-The class must be implemented in a stateless fashion.
+The class must be implemented in a state-less fashion.

 As usual, write as many unit tests as possible.